Health Foundation of Greater Massillon

 Neighborhood Partnership Grant Program

-Neighborhood Partnership Grant ProgramThe Health Foundation of Greater Massillon is duplicating in Western Stark County the Neighborhood Partnership Grant Program that started in Canton more than a decade ago by the Stark Community Foundation.
-Judith Miller is assuming the role of Grant Program Coordinator and utilizing the valuable skills and resources of Marilyn Thomas-Jones from the Stark Community Foundation.
+Neighborhood Partnership Grant ProgramThe Health Foundation of Greater Massillon is duplicating in Massillon the Neighborhood Partnership Grant Program that started in Canton more than a decade ago by the Stark Community Foundation.

 About Us | Grants | Programs | Donor Services | News Releases | Contact Us | Home